 10) Integration and Coordination: With the basic aim of economic development of the country and to increase the welfare of the people, the principle of integration and coordination amongst different layers of the governments are very important.
 A closely connected governments of different levels, brings maximum efficiency in the collection of taxes.
 Moreover, the close interaction between Centre and the States helps in consistent efforts for increasing welfare of the people.
 The judicious utilization of resources should depend upon an integrated approach to avoid wasteful and redundant expenditures.
-Apart from the much-needed coordination and integration between the Centre and the States, the coordination and integration between the centre of the people and to avoid wastage of resources.
+Apart from the much-needed coordination and integration between the Centre and the States, the coordination and integration should also be strengthened between different departments within the States for the overall development of the people and to avoidwastage of resources.